mishohan/projectTheOdinRockPaperConsole/README.md

 5. Please don't use symbols as input.
 6. If the spelling is wrong, try again.
 It should work fine if you spell right afterwards.

+🤠 The Game will be played for 5 times.
+So, please be Patience.

 LivePreview: https://mishohan.github.io/projectTheOdinRockPaperConsole/